luudinhtam/Simple-Product-Management-System/README.md

 - The project applies structures, arrays of structures, and modular programming for organized and maintainable code.

 - The system supports loading and saving data to/from a text file.
-(Coming soon 😉)

 ---